life-itself/community/content/tao/working-with-us.md

 We need to pay an invoice on Xero.
 How should we do this?

 **Hypothesis:** My hypothesis is that the answer is in the ops guide.
 I'll find out.

-## How do projects get initiated?

-Typically by creating a Project A10.
-See [[getting-stuff-done#How do we set up projects?]].

-## Feedback and reviews

-At Life Itself we seek to provide value honest, constructive feedback to one another wherever possible.
-While this can be done informally as required, we also have in place some more formalised review structures.

-New team members will have the opportunity for a review session after their first two months at Life Itself, and all staff will have reviews every sixth months.
-These reviews will collect input from all colleagues who have worked with the reviewee, and are designed to support continuing personal and professional development.
-Each team member will have the opportunity to request which colleague they would like to conduct their review meeting and go through the feedback they have received with them.

-Alongside this individual review process we seek to conduct regular project check-ins, and project closeout reviews to take stock of what is working and not working so well in our approach, and what we as an organisation can learn.

 ## Contacting Ops